-- 1. This Directive provides direction on the development of a framework for each institution of the WBG to engage with member countries. - 2.
+- 1. This Directive provides direction on the development of a framework for engagement with member countries of each institution of the WBG, including SCDs, CPFs and CENs. - 2.
 This Directive applies to the WBG.

 Section II - Definitions

 The terms used in this Directive have the meanings set out below: